Skip to content

 HB402 – Georgia’s utility commission will set clean energy goals and support renewable project financing.
 Introduced.

 SB256 – Electric co-ops must disclose their investments to their members and explain their rationale for the investment.
-This aims to build trust and accountability in energy investments. –Bill Passed & signed by Govenor
+This aims to build trust and accountability in energy investments. –Bill Passed & signed by Governor

 The environment impacts what we eat, drink, and breathe, shaping our health.
 Living in neighborhoods with dirtier water, less greenspace, reduced access to nutritious food, and higher air pollution has a negative impact on a person’s economic and physical wellbeing.